 Open your utility accounts the right way

-When you first move in, one of the first things to do is inform all of the existing suppliers of the change of occupants.
+When you first move in, one of the first things to do is inform all the existing suppliers of the change of occupants.
 This will usually include the local council, water, and energy suppliers at minimum.
 All of your new suppliers need to know the dates of your move and when your legal responsibility began.
 Your suppliers will usually also need opening meter readings for energy, and sometimes water.

 These opening meter readings will show how much energy had been used at the address before your move.
 If you don’t submit meter readings, your supplier will estimate your opening reads.
 These will be based on the last readings from the previous occupant.
 These could be months old, and won’t account for energy used while the house was unoccupied.